roq-trading/roq-api/README.md

 When hovering, you'll be able to see the attributes of each measurement

+> We collect a histogram of the measurements.
+> This allows us to visualize e.g. "how many % of the events
+> exceed 5 microseconds" (the tail distribution).

 ![heartbeat-details](assets/heartbeat_details.png)

-> NUMA configuration affects latency.
+> NUMA configuration and thread affinity affects latency.
 > This example shows there are two distinct latencies
-> depending on the deployment configuration.
+> depending on the deployment.

 The gateways will automatically collect profiling information.